 Both the A99 II and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7R III replaced the earlier Sony A7R II, while the A99 II does not have a direct predecessor.

-Reasons to prefer the Sony Alpha ALT-A99 II:
+Arguments in favor of the Sony Alpha ALT-A99 II:

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (12 vs 10 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.